walterhiggins/WMPJS/README.md

 If you remember, the new file we just created, dice.js, was saved in the scriptcraft/modules folder not the scriptcraft/plugins folder.
 The scriptcraft/plugins folder is special for a couple of reasons:

 1. All javascript files in the scriptcraft/plugins folder are automatically loaded and executed when the server starts.
 2. All variables 'exported' from files within the scriptcraft/plugins folder become what are called 'global' variables.
-That means they are public for all the rest of the sytem to see.
+That means they are public for all the rest of the system to see.

 There are other folders in scriptcraft.
 The 'modules' folder is much like the plugins folder.
 It's a folder where you can create new javascript files.
 It's similar to scriptcraft/plugins except: